What Does Finance Do?

-- Budget Group advises the Minister for Finance and Deregulation, senior ministers and the Expenditure Review Committee of Cabinet on whole-of-government budgetary, financial and non-tax revenue policy issues and expenditure priorities.
+- Budget Group advises the Minister for Finance, senior ministers and the Expenditure Review Committee of Cabinet on whole-of-government budgetary, financial and non-tax revenue policy issues and expenditure priorities.
 Budget Group supports the government in preparing, delivering and managing the Federal Budget.

 - Governance and Resource Management Group (GaRM) develops and advises on the budgetary and financial framework relevant to public sector agencies.
 This includes advising on governance and accounting policy issues, on the government’s investment funds, and on superannuation arrangements for members of parliament and APS employees.
 GaRM also works across government to maintain Australia's position as a leader in the application of information and communications technologies to government administration, information and services.